ChrstphrHll/npc_gen/students/Gorlas Vhoadan.md

 ---
 # Gorlas Vhoadan
 ### Description
-- Gnome Barbarian from Aldercrown Empire
+- Gnome Barbarian from Shadesburry Initiative
 - 2nd year Exploration student in Elkenval
 - long straight red hair that's braided, Pale Gray eyes, and Fair skin
 - Is Placid and Animated, and has Conformity as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes